StudyInDepth/unix-processes/processes.md

 Process.getpid
 # equals to "$$"
 ```
-PID of the current shell
+PID of the parent current shell
 ```bash
 echo $$
 ```